hpitta26/hpitta26.github.io/future.md

-1. Create pages for each proejct (longer descriptions, shorter ones should be on the roadmap)
+1. Create pages for each project (longer descriptions, shorter ones should be on the roadmap)
 2. Add coding animation to coder svg
 3. Populate my projects
 4. Add under construction banner/ section